 Size/container: Reusable 2-ounce, screw-top tin.

 To use: 1.
-Rub this salve into the places on your body that you are holding extra tension/feeling unusually tense, such as into your hands and wrists, into your temples, below your ears, down your neck, under your jawline, or along the tops of your shoulders.
+Rub this salve into the points on your body where you are holding extra tension/feeling unusually tense.
+For us this is often a spot on our hands or wrists, our temples, just below our ears, points in our neck, under our jawlines, along the tops of our shoulders, or spots in our backs.
 2. If you can, breathe more deeply and intentionally while you do this.
-3. If you can, move to help your body release tension.
-For example, you may want to dance a bit, or go for a walk or jog, skip, dig in the garden, wrestle with the kids or dogs, swim, sing, laugh, cry, scream, swing your arms a bit, or do some yoga poses--all of which are great tension relievers.
+Mentally send your breath, and more openness, to the spot as you breathe in.
+I used to think this was woo woo but yoga classes taught me that it works wonders.
+If it works for you, it isn't woo woo!
+3. If you can, then move to help your body release tension.
+For example, you may want to dance a bit, or go for a walk or jog, skip, dig in the garden, wrestle with the kids or dogs, swim, sing, laugh, cry, scream, swing your arms a bit, or do some stretches or yoga poses--all of which are great tension relievers.

 Ideas for when to use: We made this Release Tension salve for when we ourselves are feeling extra tense, which is more often than our Responsible-and-Sort-of-Pulled-Together-Adult selves like to admit out loud.
 Here it's useful when: